Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Submit the Application via the IRCC PR Portal

 Within the deadline stated in the invitation letter, create an IRCC PR Portal account and upload the sponsorship application alongside the principal applicant's PR application.
-Pay the CAD 85 sponsorship fee, CAD 545 processing fee per parent/grandparent, CAD 575 Right of PR fee per adult, and CAD 85 biometrics fee per person aged 14-79.
+Pay the current IRCC family sponsorship fees, including the parent or grandparent sponsorship fee, Right of Permanent Residence Fee if paid upfront, and biometrics fee for applicants aged 14-79 where required.

 Complete Biometrics, Medical, and Police Checks

 After receiving the Biometrics Instruction Letter, each sponsored parent and grandparent attends a VFS Canada centre in India for fingerprints and photograph.
-Complete the upfront medical exam with an IRCC-approved panel physician — results upload directly to IRCC.
+Complete the upfront medical exam with an IRCC-approved panel physician, and the results will upload directly to IRCC.
 Submit police clearance certificates from every country lived in for 6+ months since age 18.

 Sponsor Eligibility and Application Review